The Shocking Truth About Antibiotic Resistance

 Examples of illnesses that are caused by a virus include most:

-According to the CDC, about half of the antibiotic prescriptions handed to patients are not optimal: they may be prescribed when no antibiotic is needed, there's an incorrect dose, or the length of treatment is wrong.
+Frequently the antibiotic prescriptions written for patients are not optimal, according to the CDC.
+Drugs may be prescribed when no antibiotic is needed, there may be an incorrect dose, or the length of treatment is wrong.
 All of this can contribute to antibiotic resistance.

 Talk to your doctor about your illness, discuss whether it is a bacterial or viral illness, and ask if you really need an antibiotic.
 Antibiotics are often linked with side effects -- like rash or diarrhea -- you might prefer to avoid, if possible.
 You can treat most viral illnesses with simple treatments to ease your symptoms, and, as with most viral illnesses, be better in a few days to a week.